mathrunet/flutter_masamune/README.md

 ---------------------------------------

-Package that supports Flutter states and their transitions using the Model Nofifier package and the Katana Routing package.
+Package that supports Flutter states and their transitions using the Model Notifier package and the Katana Routing package.

 ## Getting Started